Fukuoka City Subway

-The lines are operated by the Fukuoka City Transportation Bureau.
+The lines are operated by the Fukuoka City Transportation Bureau (福岡市交通局, Fukuoka-shi Kōtsūkyoku).
 Unlike most other public operators in Japan, the company only operates subways without any bus lines.

 All stations are equipped with automatic platform gates.
 All lines are automatically operated by ATO system, although drivers are used as a precaution.
 The lines introduced Hayakaken, a smart card system from March 2009.
 This superseded the prepaid magnetic card systems.